hackoregon/data-science-pet-containers/README.md

 ### About the examples

-I’ve coded up some examples of how I’ve used this toolset for Hack Oregon.
-They’re in `data-science-pet-containers/examples`.
+I've coded up some examples of how I've used this toolset for Hack Oregon.
+They're in `data-science-pet-containers/examples`.
 Those that require host-side operations mostly use Bash for scripting, and they work on a Linux host, including Windows 10 Pro Windows Subsystem for Linux (WSL) Ubuntu.